11 Best Tattoo Inks To Use In 2023

 Does tattoo ink cause cancer?

 There is no scientific proof for this claim.
 However, some tattoo inks may contain toxins and heavy metal.
-Therefore, it is always best to use inks that contain natural and organic material without risking your health.
+Therefore, it is always best to use inks that contain natural pigment and organic material without risking your health.

 Can tattoo ink bleed under the skin?